-٠ ·Time the speech as you listen to the Gettysburg Address in this room.
-How long did it take to deliver? •Now explore each of the 10 sentences of the Gettysburg Address at one of the interactive computer stations in the next room.
-Write a definition for the following words and phrases from the Gettysburg Address: Four score and seven years : our fathers consecrate • new birth of freedom C Did Lincoln want to continue, or to end, the war at this point?
+• ···Time the speech as you listen to the Gettysburg Address in this room.
+How long did it take to deliver? ···Now explore each of the 10 sentences of the Gettysburg Address at one of the interactive computer stations in the next room.
+Write a definition for the following words and phrases from the Gettysburg Address: Four score and seven years our fathers consecrate new birth of freedom Did Lincoln want to continue, or to end, the war at this point?
 Why?
-GO TO GALLERY 9 THE GREAT TASK REMAINING BEFORE US 4 Although Abraham Lincoln is remembered by most as a great president, his reelection in 1864 was far from certain. • • Read over "The War Vote" exhibit case.
+GO TO GALLERY 9 THE GREAT TASK REMAINING BEFORE US 4 Although Abraham Lincoln is remembered by most as a great president, his reelection in 1864 was far from certain. reflection in 1804 was far from certain.
+Read over "The War Vote" exhibit case.
+Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace? ··· Read over "The War Vote" exhibit case.
+Read over "The War Vote" exhibit case.
 Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace?
-Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace?
 How was this different from Lincoln's goals, as expressed in the Gettysburg Address?
 Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace?
 How was this different from Lincoln's goals, as expressed in the Gettysburg Address?
-Whether or not they voted for him, the entire nation mourned his loss. • Find the exhibit case titled "The Nation Mourns."
-Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace?
+Whether or not they voted for him, the entire nation mourned his loss.
+Find the exhibit case titled "The Nation Mourns."
+410 Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace?
 How was this different from Lincoln's goals, as expressed in the Gettysburg Address?
-Whether or not they voted for him, the entire nation mourned his loss. • Find the exhibit case titled "The Nation Mourns."
-What are some of the ways displayed in this case that the nation showed its grief over the loss of President Lincoln's 410 Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace?
+Whether or not they voted for him, the entire nation mourned his loss.
+Find the exhibit case titled "The Nation Mourns."
+410 Who ran against Lincoln in the 1864 election, and what was his "one condition" of peace?
 How was this different from Lincoln's goals, as expressed in the Gettysburg Address?
 Whether or not they voted for him, the entire nation mourned his loss.
 Find the exhibit case titled "The Nation Mourns."
-What are some of the ways displayed in this case that the nation showed its grief over the loss of President Lincoln?
-GO TO GALLERY 10 a museum tour that explores objects from particular parts of the battlefields
+What are some of the ways displayed in this case that the nation showed its grief over the loss of President Lincoln's GO TO GALLERY 10 a museum tour that explores objects from particular parts of the battlefields